NatCatAnalystRandle/NatCatAnalystRandle.github.io/seismic-catastrophe-risk-model.md

 I built an end-to-end earthquake catastrophe-risk model that connects seismic hazard with the financial loss metrics used in insurance and reinsurance.

+Engineering analyses often stop at hazard or physical damage, while insurance analyses often begin with financial loss.
+I wanted to build the chain between the two.

-The workflow starts with the **USGS 2018 National Seismic Hazard Model** and progresses through earthquake occurrence, stochastic event simulation, ground motion, building damage, ground-up loss, insurance recovery, reinsurance, and portfolio risk metrics.
+The model starts with the **USGS 2018 National Seismic Hazard Model** and progresses through earthquake occurrence, stochastic event simulation, ground motion, building damage, ground-up loss, insurance, reinsurance, and portfolio risk metrics.

 ### At a glance